danvim/RosDash/README.md

    });
    ```

-   The `rosDash.listen()` function accepts a `ROSLIB.Topic` instance and a callback function to assign values into the data object within the `dashboard` Vue.js instance.
-In this way, information from Ros may be displayed swiftly by Vue.js using data binding.
+   The `rosDash.listen()` function accepts a `ROSLIB.Topic` instance and a callback function to assign values into the data object within the `Dashboard` Vue.js instance.
+In this way, information from ROS may be displayed swiftly by Vue.js using data binding.

 4. Publish messages to ROS topic.